xiaozhouding/xiaozhouding.github.io/_pages/publications.md

           <font color="red">Journal of Regional Science</font></i>, 64(1), 207–237. [<a href="paper/manuscript_schoolboundaries.pdf" target="_new">Pre-print</a>, <a
           href="https://doi.org/10.1111/jors.12672" target="_new">Post-print</a>]</small>
     </h3>

-    <p>In the past fifty years, a voluminous literature estimating the value of schools through
+In the past fifty years, a voluminous literature estimating the value of schools through
       capitalization in home prices has emerged.
 Prior research has identified capitalization using a variety of approaches including discontinuities caused by boundaries.
 Here, we use changes in school boundaries and the opening of a new school in Fayette County (Lexington), Kentucky to identify this